michellewatts20000/online-offline-budget-tracker/README.md

   <img src="https://img.shields.io/badge/License-MIT-yellow.svg"></a>

   ## Description
-  A place where you can add up your budget for the week.
+  A place where you can keep track of your spending.
 Works online and offline.

   ## Table of Contents
   - [Installation](#installation)